ga-dc/licensify/readme.md

 # Licensify

-To test, add this to a file called env.js:
+To update every repo in an organization with a license, add the below to a file called env.js:

 ```js
 //env.js